-CHARLIE: Learning how to give, how much they need for change.
+CHARLIE: Counting it and giving people change, and learning how to give how much they need for change.

-CHARLIE'S DAD: His maths has certainly gotten a bit better, and I've been sort of actively pushing for that as well, trying to make sure that he's the guy that deals with money box.
+CHARLIE'S DAD: His maths has certainly gotten a bit better, and I've been certainly been pushing for that.

 TEAL: I think it's really important that children start to learn the value of money and how it will help them throughout the years instead of relying on other people.